 PsycBooks via Ovid is a full-text database that provides electronic access to thousands of scholarly and professional titles published by APA on psychological and behavioural science, plus substantial back files of classic and historic works from 1950 till the present.
 All volumes of the APA Handbooks in Psychology reference series have recently been added to this collection.
 Updated weekly.

-A resource bringing together six major reference works for the study of the ancient world and its reception in later centuries.
-Includes comprehensive lists of rulers and dynasties as well as biographies of scholars throughout the ages.
+The resource brings together major reference works for the study of the ancient world and its reception in later centuries, including comprehensive lists of rulers and dynasties as well as biographies of scholars throughout the age.
+The reference works include:

 Historical reference compendium with instant access to the texts of the Cambridge Histories series.
-All the available volumes are grouped into topics such as British history, economic history, literary studies, music, philosophy, political and social theory, theatre studies and performing arts, and warfare.
+All the available volumes are grouped into topics such as American history, Ancient history & classical studies, Asian history, British & European history, Global history, Literature, Middle East & African studies, Music & theature, Philosophy & politcal thought, Religion.

 ClinicalKey gives physicians clinically-relevant answers from Elsevier’s proprietary medical and surgical content.
 ClinicalKey was built to meet physician requirements that a clinical reference be comprehensive, trusted and fast.
 ClinicalKey ebooks now include Medical Education Essentials Collection titles.